davidphtee/TempliPHy/README.md

-# Templiphy - a Simple PHP Template Engine
+# TempliPHy - a Simple PHP Template Engine

 A lightweight PHP template engine with moustache syntax for easy variable insertion and PHP code execution within your HTML templates.